 Now that you know the different types of freelance writers, it’s time to cover exactly what a successful freelance writer does.

 First off, what is the definition of a freelance writer?

 Here’s my freelance writing definition:

 Freelance writing is any sort of writing an assignment that you do for pay, outside of a staff position.
-Simply put, you get paid to write words (online and offline).”
+Simply put, you get paid to write words.”

 You are not an employee receiving company benefits such as sick leave or vacation pay, or 401(k) matching.
 So if you’re someone who does the bare minimum and loves taking sick days to not work, this might not be your chosen job profession.

 One of the biggest perks of freelance writing is that you can work from wherever you want!
 Whether I’m traveling the country, working in my home office or setting up in a coffee shop, it doesn’t matter!